ristespasov/Burger-App/README.md

 ## About

-A responsive, single-page, React.js web application that allows creating and ordering a custom burger while the user is authenticated, and viewing the existing orders of the authenticated user.
+A responsive, single-page, React.js web application that allows creating and ordering a custom burger while the user is authenticated, and viewing the existing orders of authenticated users.
 It contains a validation form where the user enters personal information to receive the order.

 - Home page
 ![](git-images/1.PNG)